TimBluesWin/it-project-management/README.md

 celery -A backend beat -l info
 ```

-## Deployment of frontend
+## Deployment of Frontend

-From ITPM/backend, execute the following
+Open another terminal window, don't close the other one: The backend server must be up and running for the frontend.

+Change the directory to ITPM/backend.
+In case you are in .../ITPM/backend, execute the following:
 ```
 cd ../frontend
 npm install
 npm start
 ```

-## (Possible) Future implementation
+## (Potential) Future Implementation

  - [Frontend React](https://github.com/coreui/coreui-free-react-admin-template)
  - [Django Back Office](https://github.com/MaferMazu/django-backoffice)